 Pet rats are a little more discerning in their food choices.
 That’s not to say they wouldn’t eat trash if other food was scarce.
 However, to keep a pet rat in peak health, you should be cognizant of what the proper rat diet includes.

-Veterinarians recommend a pet rat’s diet contain:
+Veterinarians recommend that a pet rat’s diet contains:

-The pellets should be a majority of the diet with fruits and veggies filling in the rest.
+The pellets should be a majority of the diet, with fruits and veggies filling in the rest.

 Rats and Strawberries

 So, where do strawberries fit in?
 In the wild, rats eat fruits and berries, so it’s no surprise pet rats would like them too.
 They’ll happily nibble on bites of strawberry if you provide them as occasional treats.

 If you’re going to give strawberries to your pet rat, make sure that you cut the berries into small pieces.
 This will prevent choking or other trouble with chewing the strawberries.
 Make sure you clean the berries carefully to remove any contaminants or pesticides.
 You can also remove the leaves from the top of the strawberries.

 Benefits of Strawberries for Rats

 Strawberries are healthy treats.
 They contain many vitamins, such as C, B, and K. They are also an excellent source of magnesium, fiber, and potassium.
 Strawberries are low in calories, so an occasional berry won’t cause your rat to gain weight.